Lacinipolia stenotis (Hampson, 1905)

-Lacinipolia stenotis is a small (FW length 11 - 14 mm) mottled white and gray moth with whitish filling of the forewing spots and posterior subterminal area and hindwing that is white in males and gray in females that flies in interior dry habitats during the fall.
+Lacinipolia stenotis is a small (FW length 11 - 14 mm), mottled, white and gray moth that flies in interior dry habitats during the fall.
+Its forewing spots and posterior subterminal area are filled with white, and its hindwing is white in males and gray in females.
 The forewing apex is elongate, coming to an acute apex.
 The ground color is light gray, moderately to heavily suffused with dark scales.
-The median area and costal antemedial and postmedial areas are darker medium gray, and the basal antemedial area and most of the subterminal area are light whitish gray, most prominently in the posterior subterminal area.
-The terminal area is gray with ill-defined dark gray wedge-shaped marks opposite the lower cell and in the fold.
+The median area and costal antemedial and postmedial areas are darker medium-gray, and the basal antemedial area and most of the subterminal area are light whitish-gray, most prominently in the posterior subterminal area.
+The terminal area is gray, with ill-defined dark gray wedge-shaped marks opposite the lower cell and in the fold.
 A few specimens have yellow scales in the median area, greatest distal to the claviform spot.
-A short black basal dash is present.
-The veins on the distal wing are dark.
+A short, black, basal dash is present.
+The veins on the distal forewing are dark.
 Females are usually darker than the males.
 The basal and antemedial lines are double, gray filled with the ground color, often partially absent.
 When visible, the antemedial line is excurved with teeth toward the base on the veins.
 The median line is dark gray, most consistently present on the costa.
 The postmedial line is similar to the other lines on the costa but is comprised of a thin toothed inner line bordered laterally by the white filling, sharply drawn toward the base on the costa, curved near the outer reniform spot and touching its lower edge, then nearly perpendicular to the posterior margin below the spot.
-The subterminal line is pale, evident on the costa and as the transition between dark and light in the subterminal and terminal areas elsewhere, preceded by dark lines or weak wedges between the veins on the mid wing.
+The subterminal line is pale, evident on the costa and as the transition between dark and light in the subterminal and terminal areas elsewhere, preceded by dark lines or weak wedges between the veins on the mid forewing.
 The terminal line is dark, thicker between the veins.
 The fringe is checkered gray.
 The orbicular and reniform spots are outlined in gray to black.
-The orbicular spot is round, filled with gray off-white with or without an ocellus.
-The renform spot is moderately large, broadly kidney-shaped or weakly hourglass-shaped, filled with similar color as the orbicular spot but often with less gray centrally.
+The orbicular spot is round, filled with gray off-white, with or without an ocellus.
+The reniform spot is moderately large, broadly kidney-shaped or weakly hourglass-shaped, and filled with similar color as the orbicular spot but often with less gray centrally.
 The claviform spot is small and black.
 The hindwing is white in males and medium gray in females, with an ill-defined gray marginal band and gray veins toward the margin and a thin dark terminal line; females often have a small discal spot.
-The hindwing fringe is white in males; white with a gray base in females.
-The head and thorax are hoary medium to dark gray with thin black transverse line across the collar and edges on the tegulae.
+The hindwing fringe is white in males, and white with a gray base in females.
+The head and thorax are hoary medium to dark gray with a thin, black transverse line across the collar and edges on the tegulae.
 The eye is covered with fine hairs.
 The male antenna is bead-like.

 This species can be recognized by its mottled white and black pattern and late flight period.
 It is most likely to be confused with Lacinipolia strigicollis in our area.
 This species is more contrasting light ochre or light green and gray and has a much better-defined scalloped antemedial and postmedial lines than those of L. stenotis.